 There are several levels within the David H. Koch Theater.
 We chose the second ring – the last row because I was really worried about my son, Caleb.
 I didn’t want him bouncing up and down and making a fuss where people behind us could see.
 The last row felt like a safety blanket for me.
 It was GREAT.
 I felt NO PRESSURE whatsoever.
 I would suggest you do something like this if you are bringing toddlers.

-We brought everyone in the family because this is a show that you should do with them all.
+We brought everyone in the family because the NYC Ballet Nutcracker is a show that you should do with them all.
 Bring grandma and great grandma if it’s possible!
 My mother ended up treating us all to the show for Christmas.
 How sweet!

 In the end, we had such a great time with family and friends attending the New York Ballet – The Nutcracker.
 If you’d like to make this a mother-daughter day, go for it!
 While my son Liam did sit through the entire show, I can’t say that he 100% wanted to be there.
 LOL!